-It consists of two parts – first is the fixed cost and fixed cost portion of the semi-variable cost.
+It consists of two parts – the first is the fixed cost and the fixed cost portion of the semi-variable cost.
 And the second is the variable cost and variable cost portion of the semi-variable cost.
-A flexible budget provides cost estimates at a different level of activity.
-Also, a vivid classification of the expenses to different categories of a fixed cost, semi-variable cost, and variable cost is necessary before preparing a budget.
+A flexible budget provides cost estimates at different levels of activity.
+Also, a vivid classification of the expenses into different categories of fixed cost, semi-variable cost, and variable cost is necessary before preparing a budget.

 Let us consider firm M wants to determine the cost of electricity and supplies cost for its factory.
 The cost per machine hour is $10.